WHNT-TV

 WHNT-TV (channel 19) is a television station in Huntsville, Alabama, United States, affiliated with CBS.
 It is owned by Nexstar Media Group alongside Florence-licensed CW owned-and-operated station WHDF (channel 15).
-Both stations share studios on Holmes Avenue Northwest in downtown Huntsville, while WHNT-TV's transmitter is located on Monte Sano Mountain.
+The two stations share studios on Holmes Avenue Northwest in downtown Huntsville; WHNT-TV's transmitter is located on Monte Sano Mountain.
 The station also operates three news bureaus: Decatur, Sand Mountain (Albertville), and Shoals (Florence).

 History

 Early history

 WHNT began operations on Thanksgiving Day, November 28, 1963 (the first new station to be launched after President John F. Kennedy was assassinated).
 It has been a CBS affiliate for its entire existence, and is the only Huntsville-area station to have never changed its affiliation.
 The Federal Communications Commission (FCC) originally licensed the frequency for WHNT to the city of Fort Payne some 40 mi to the southeast.
-The station was founded by a former employee of Birmingham station WAPI (now WVTM), Charles Grisham, now deceased, who later added two other Southern stations, WSLA in Selma, Alabama and WYEA in Columbus, Georgia, to his portfolio.
+The station was founded by a former employee of Birmingham station WAPI (now WVTM), Charles Grisham, now deceased, who later added two other Southern stations, WSLA in Selma, Alabama, and WYEA in Columbus, Georgia, to his portfolio.